iterative/dvc.org/content/blog/2022-06-15-DVC-VS-Code-extension.md

 ![Plots to visualize your
 experiments](/uploads/images/2022-06-15/dvc-view-plots.png)

-# What next?
+# What's next?

 # Thank you!

 A big thanks to those who have have tested